Living-with-machines/T-Res/docs/getting-started/complete-tour.md

 !!!
 Warning

-    Note that, before being able to run the pipeline, you will need to make sure you have all the required resources.
-Refer to the "[Resources and directory structure](resources.md)" page in the documentation.
+    Before being able to run the pipeline, you will need to make sure you have all the required resources.
+Refer to the "[Resources & directory structure](resources.md)" page in the documentation.

-## The Pipeline
+## Pipeline

-The Pipeline wraps the Recogniser, the Ranker and the Linker into one object, to make it easier to use T-Res for end-to-end entity linking.
+The Pipeline wraps the Recogniser, the Ranker and the Linker into one unit, to make it easier to use T-Res for end-to-end entity linking.

 ### 1. Instantiate the Pipeline